aroberge/friendly-traceback-docs/docs/html/_sources/index.rst.txt

 `Rich <https://github.com/willmcgugan/rich>`_ to produce a colourful output.

 .. image:: images/friendly_indexerror_en.png
-   :scale: 40 %
+   :scale: 50 %
    :alt: friendly IndexError example in English

-One unique feature of friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available.
+One unique feature of friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available but other languages could easily be added.

 .. image:: images/friendly_indexerror_fr.png
-   :scale: 40 %
+   :scale: 50 %
    :alt: friendly IndexError in French